xeinebiu/dependy/packages/dependy_flutter/README.md

   /// ```
   ///
   /// If you are not overriding or providing any extra modules or providers specifically for
-  /// this [Widget], you may not need to use the [ScopedDependyModuleMixin].
+  /// this [Widget], you may not need to use the [ScopedDependyMixin].
   @override
   DependyModule moduleBuilder() {
     /// The module scoped to the lifespan of [_MyHomePageState].